himanshupnt/labs2/pipe/README.md

 * The given serial program computes MD5 digests from a collection of books.
 * Break out this serial process into a single stage concurrent pipeline.
 * BONUS!
 Use a multi-stage pipeline
 * BONUS!
-Benchmark your results
+Test and Benchmark your results!

 ---
 <img src="../assets/imhotep_logo.png" width="32" height="auto"/> © 2020 Imhotep Software LLC.